prclm/AutotermHeaterController/messages/messages_controller.md

 - `pl`: Power level (0-9)

 ### Start heater:
+This message turns on the heater with selected settings.
+Heater confirms it in response.
+It is sent twice in short succession.
 ```
 C >> H  aa 03 06 00 01 | ff ff 04 0f 00 02 | b8 5e
 H >> C  aa 04 06 00 01 | 00 78 04 0f 00 02 | 73 4f